Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Retroactive clawback

-Retroactive clawback consists of recovering the commission directly from the sales rep when justified by an event specified in the clause (cancelation or termination of the contract, fraudulent or illegal action, etc.).
+Retroactive clawback consists of recovering the commission directly from the sales rep when justified by an event specified in the clawback clause (cancellation or termination of the contract, fraudulent or illegal actions, etc.).

 📌 Example

-It is important to note that this method of commission clawback is particularly suitable for companies that pay commission per transaction or where the seller has not exceeded his quota.
-In other words, as soon as a company uses commission tiers or commission accelerators and these are reached, the principle of retroactive clawback becomes more complex.
+It is important to note that this method of clawback is particularly suitable for companies that pay commission per transaction or where the seller has not exceeded their quota.
+In other words, this system is not appropriate if a sales rep exceeds his quota from one period to another.

 📌 Example